 - If the RMS indicates that a reagent is almost or completely consumed, a reagent change must occur.
-This changeover must be confirmed by pressing the Update Reagent (→ "Fig. 75-10") button. - When replacing the Leica reagents, first press the "Update Reagent" button and follow the instructions for scanning and filling on the screen. - The Close (→ "Fig. 75-11") button is used to close the display.
+This changeover must be confirmed by pressing the Update Reagent (→ "Fig. 76-10") button. - When replacing the Leica reagents, first press the Update Reagent button and follow the instructions for scanning and filling shown on the screen (→ P. 78 - Filling the Leica reagent kit reagents). - The Close ( $\rightarrow$ "Fig. 76-11") button is used to close the display.

-Please note: Replacement of reagents followed by an update to the RMS data is only possible if the instrument is in an operational state and there are no longer any racks in the instrument (including the load and unload drawers).

-If a user-defined staining program is still being used despite a required reagent changeover, the number of specimen slides will exceed the Maximum specimen slide (\rightarrow "Fig. 75-6") value.
-The exceeded number of specimen slides can be determined by comparing the information in the Slides since exchange and Max. specimen slides rows in the station details (\rightarrow "Fig. 75-5").

-• A limit of 30 excess specimen slides applies to reagents in Leica reagent kits.
+- Please note: Replacement of reagents followed by an update to the RMS data is only possible if the instrument is in an operational state and there are no longer any racks in the instrument (including the load and unload drawers). - If a user-defined staining program is still being used despite a required reagent changeover, the number of specimen slides will exceed the Maximum specimen slide (→ "Fig. 76-6") value.
+The exceeded number of specimen slides can be determined by comparing the information in the Slides since exchange and Max. specimen slides rows in the station details (→ "Fig. 76-5"). - A limit of 30 excess specimen slides applies to reagents in Leica reagent kits.
 This limit does not apply to additional reagents associated with the Leica program (e.g. alcohol, xylene).